London, Brighton and South Coast Railway: Industrial relations

 For its time, the LB&SCR was regarded as a good employer.
 In 1851 it created a benevolent fund for staff who had become incapacitated, and from 1854 operated a savings bank.
 In 1867 there was a two-day strike involving the drivers and firemen over their working hours, resolved by negotiation.
-In 1872 a superannuation fund was established for higher grades of staff, extended to become a pension fund for all staff in 1899.
+In 1872 a superannuation fund was established for higher grades of staff, extended to become a pension fund for all staff in 1899 under the London, Brighton and South Coast Railway (Pensions) Act 1899 (62 & 63 Vict. c. liv).

 Labour relations between the railway management, locomotive crews and Brighton works staff declined markedly in the period 1905 and 1910 leading to several strikes and sackings.
 This was partly due to increased union militancy and to the intransigency of the Locomotive Superintendent Douglas Earle Marsh.
 This situation improved under Marsh's successor.